-Talk about performance monitoring to any system admin or IT manager and one of the first questions they will ask is whether the monitoring is agent-based or agentless.
-The moment you hear that question, you know that they are interested in an agentless monitoring solution.
-Such is the fear of having agents on critical servers in the infrastructure!
+Talk about performance monitoring to any system admin or IT manager and one of the first questions they will ask is whether you are using agent or agentless monitoring.
+The moment you hear that agent vs agentless monitoring question, you know that they are interested in an agentless monitoring solution.
+This is usually driven by the fear of having agents on critical servers in the infrastructure!

 - How agentless monitoring evolved